Dechrissen/subregular-learning/README.md

 The script `check.py` in `/src/data_gen` will check the `/data` directory for the generated data.
 For each file size subset (1k, 10k, 100k) the 5 datasets for each language will be checked to determine if they exist/have sufficient strings.
 For each dataset, `missing` will be output if it doesn't exist, or `incomplete` will be output if the dataset hasn't achieved its designated file size (along with the amount it stopped at).

 ### Neural models
-The currently supported RNN types are GRU and LSTM.
+The currently supported RNN types are s-RNN, GRU and LSTM.

 #### Training
 To train a single model, run `main.py` in `/src/neural_net/tensorflow`.
 Most of its arguments are self-expanatory, but note that the `--bidi` flag denotes whether the model's RNN is bidirectional.
 Example: